cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 waiting for tasks to complete...
 ```

-The taskvine manager is now waiting for workers to connect and begin
+The TaskVine manager is now waiting for workers to connect and begin
 requesting work.
 (Without any workers, it will wait forever.)
 You can start
 one worker on the same machine by opening a new shell and running: